MarijaPetrevska1/wordpress_website/README.md

 # WordPress Bakery Website 🍰🥐

+## About this Project
-This is a WordPress bakery website created as a portfolio project.
+- This is a WordPress bakery website created as a portfolio project.

-The website was designed and built using WordPress, focusing on layout, content structure, and responsive design.
+This project was created as a follow-up to the **Guided Project: Build a Free Website with WordPress** course.
+After completing the course, I built my own bakery website project to apply what I learned, customize pages, and create a fully responsive layout.

 ## Features
 - Home page